 I've not found a similar FLOSS library that solves this, and started wondering if the code makes sense as a general purpose library.
 (So far it lives inside my #Beast tree, since we need this for future evolution of Beast's BSE file format.) #cxx

-DSP + UI developer on the Beast DAW, Free Software author + advocate, contributor to ALSA/GNOME/procps/LibreOffice/Mediawiki.
+DSP + DAW developer, Free Software author + advocate, contributor to ALSA/GNOME/procps/LibreOffice/etc.

 The social network of the future: No ads, no corporate surveillance, ethical design, and decentralization!
 Own your data with Mastodon!